axelvborn/AleaLudumDare/README.md

 The Alea filter can also be used along 'Category' (Compo/Jam/Extra) filters.
 For that, you'll have to select a Category first and then switch the 'sorting' to Alea.

 **Setup (Browser Extension version) :**
-*Browser extension works with Google Chrome or any other browser with a good Manifest V3 compatibility.*
+*Browser extension works with Google Chrome or any other browser with a good Manifest V3 compatibility (ie. Google Chrome).*
 *It is not compatible with Mozilla Firefox.*
 - Download the browser extension
-- Load the Extension in your browser
--- For Chrome : go to "chrome://extensions/" in the url -> enable Developer Mode -> click on Load unpacked -> select the extension's folder
+- Load the Extension in your browser.
+Ie. for Chrome : go to "chrome://extensions/" in the url -> enable Developer Mode -> click on Load unpacked -> select the extension's folder
--- Note : Extensions loaded that way are temporary extensions and will be removed once you close your browser (or if you remove it manually)
 - Open the list of games page on LD's website (https://ldjam.com/games). *If you were already on it prior to loading the extension, you might have to refresh the page.*

+*Note : You will have to remove the extension from your browser manually afterwards (unless your browser as a "temporary" extension loading mode which automatically unloads it upon closing browser).*

 **Setup (Script version) :**
 *Works with any browser.*